FLY FISHING IN CUBA

 Authentic interactions with Cuban entrepreneurs, artists, musicians and conservationists where you'll have many opportunities to speak one-on-one, exchange ideas and learn about life in this unique island nation.

 Delicious meals in privately-owned paladares, featuring homemade,

-This adventure fully complies with all current Cuban and American government regulations.
+These adventures fully comply with all current Cuban and American government regulations.